 We promise to deliver you the freshest and most flavorful tea leaves Sri Lanka has to offer, but once its at your doorstep your cup is in your hands.

-Use pure and aerated water in your teacup
+Always begin with pure and aerated water for your teacup

 A good cup of tea starts with water that is pure and thoroughly aerated.
 This helps ensure sufficient oxygen that helps carry the flavors throughout your pot.
 Hence the reason you hear tea gurus tell you not to re-boil a teakettle as it depletes oxygen after the first boiling.